March of Dimes: Anti-polio efforts

 The March of Dimes was the title used for the foundation's annual fundraising event that requested each child donate a dime.
 At the Christmas season, booths were set up in cities where the children could drop their dime in a slot.
 These were out on the street and sometimes not even overseen by anyone.
 Gradually the name became synonymous with that of the organization.

 "His genius was in generating large numbers of relatively small contributions for a cause," The New York Times wrote of O'Connor.
 "Over the years he collected and spent more than seven billion dimes — many of them from schoolchildren — with a half-billion dollars of it going to the war on polio."

 Publisher Gerard Piel credited O'Connor with a "unique social invention: a permanently self-sustaining source of funds for the support of research — the voluntary health organization."
 With a centralized administration, state and local chapters and a large corps of volunteers, the National Foundation for Infantile Paralysis became the prototype for dozens of similar foundations.

 In 1945, a journalist named Elaine Whitelaw created the women's division for the March of Dimes.
 Her main reason for doing so was to empower women, as primary caregivers, to come together to support the foundation's cause.
 The division's very first event was a fashion show in the Waldorf Astoria in New York City, which was a great success and had a large turnout.
+An award would later be named in her honor, as the Elaine Whitelaw Volunteer Service Award is listed as "the most prestigious award March of Dimes presents to recognize a lifetime of distinguished volunteer service."

 Following the death of Franklin D. Roosevelt, there was an entirely new challenge to fighting polio: Hollywood studios decided that the March of Dimes would no longer be allowed to collect donations from movie theater audiences, taking away a great portion of the foundation's funding.
 The foundation realized that his connection to the people, and to polio, was what had made Roosevelt effective at raising funds.
 The foundation sought a new way to make people feel a connection to polio by reminding families that this disease cripples small children and that mothers, especially, should protect those children.
 Because Franklin D. Roosevelt founded the March of Dimes, a redesign of the dime was chosen to honor him after his death.
 The Roosevelt dime was issued in 1946, on what would have been the president's 64th birthday.

+In 1950, a group of Phoenix women, aware of the urgency of funding shortages at the Maricopa County March of Dimes, created the first Mothers' March on Polio establishing the model that the national foundation would adopt and spread nationwide starting in 1951.
+Between 1951 and 1955, contributions to March of Dimes doubled to $250 million, which the organization's fundraising department attributed to the nationwide introduction of the Mothers' March on Polio calling the campaign, "the single greatest activity in the entire March of Dimes."